Apprenticeships Process

 Complete the Training Hub’s Expression of Interest Form (EOI) as soon as possible.
 Within the form, you will confirm key details including your preferred course, education provider and intake.

 Recruiting to the position?
-See our Apprenticeship New Recruit Guide
+See our Apprenticeship Vacancy Guide.

 Training Hub

-The Training Hub Apprenticeship Team will review your EOI and contact you if further information is needed.
+The Training Hub Apprenticeships Team will review your EOI and contact you if further information is needed.
 We will then start your application, which includes:

 We need to monitor progress of applications in order to effectively assist.
 Please do keep us informed of your progress and any changes.